Antonio García (racing driver)

 Antonio García Navarro (born June 5, 1980) is a Spanish professional racing driver.
 He has three class wins in the 24 Hours of Le Mans, winning GT1 with Aston Martin Racing in and with Corvette Racing in (GT1) and (GTE-Pro).
+He also has two class wins in the 24 Hours of Daytona in 2015 and 2021 and one overall in 2009.
+García won the IMSA SportsCar Championship five times, four in GTLM and one in GTD, as well as the 2013 American Le Mans Series in the GT class.

 Single-seater career

 After a childhood in karting, Madrid-born García began racing cars in Formula Renault Campus in 1997.
-In 1998 he moved to the new Open Fortuna by Nissan series.
+In 1998, he moved to the new Open Fortuna by Nissan series.
 The series changed its name to World Series by Nissan in 1999 and in 2000, García was the series champion with Campos Motorsport.
 This success saw García have a part-time opportunity to race in International Formula 3000 in 2001 and make his sports car debut in the FIA GT Championship.
-In 2002 he returned full-time to World Series by Nissan, was a test driver for Minardi, and finished 12th in FIA GT.
-In 2003 he moved full-time to the European Touring Car Championship driving a Ravaglia Motorsport BMW to 8th place in points.
-He improved to 7th place with the same team in 2004.
-The series became the World Touring Car Championship in 2005 and he finished 9th in points.
+In 2002, he returned full-time to World Series by Nissan, was a test driver for Minardi, and finished 12th in FIA GT.
+In 2003, he moved full-time to the European Touring Car Championship driving a Ravaglia Motorsport BMW to eighth place in points.
+He improved to seventh place with the same team in 2004.
+The series became the World Touring Car Championship in 2005 and he finished ninth in points.

-In December 2014 it was announced that García would drive for China Racing in the 2014 Punta del Este ePrix in Uruguay, the third round of the 2014–15 Formula E season.
+In December 2014, it was announced that García would drive for China Racing in the 2014 Punta del Este ePrix in Uruguay, the third round of the 2014–15 Formula E season.
 He replaced Ho-Pin Tung who participated in the Abu Dhabi Gulf 12-hour race.

 Sportscar career

 García driving for Corvette Racing in the 2012 Petit Le Mans.

 García made his 24 Hours of Le Mans debut in 2006 but did not participate in any racing full-time.
-He returned to full-time action in 2007 competing in the Le Mans Series in the Team Modena Aston Martin DBR9, finishing 6th in points.
+He returned to full-time action in 2007 competing in the Le Mans Series in the Team Modena Aston Martin DBR9, finishing sixth in points.
 García signed on with the Cheever Racing team in the Rolex Sports Car Series in 2008, but the team struggled with their new Coyote/Fabcar and García only finished 21st in points.
 He also participated in the 24 Hours of Le Mans in the factory Aston Martin Racing DBR9 which won the GT1 class.
-He drove for Brumos Racing in the 2009 24 Hours of Daytona, winning with teammates David Donohue, Darren Law, and Buddy Rice.
+García drove for Brumos Racing in the 2009 24 Hours of Daytona, winning with teammates David Donohue, Darren Law, and Buddy Rice.
 He signed on with Corvette Racing to compete in the full season of the American Le Mans Series starting in 2009.

 Beginning in 2012, García competed in some Rolex Sports Car Series events with Spirit of Daytona Racing.

 García is a good friend of Formula One champion Fernando Alonso from their days together in karting.
 Alonso attended the 2009 24 Hours of Le Mans as a guest of García.